sitandr/conchord/README.md

 ## Name auto-scaling
 Chord name font size is _reduced_ for _large_ chord names, so the name fits well into chord diagram (see example above).
 That makes it much more pretty to stack several chords together.
-To achieve chordx-like behaviour, you can always use `#figure(chord("…"), caption: …)`.
+To achieve chordx-like behavior, you can always use `#figure(chord("…"), caption: …)`.

 ## Easier chords for lyrics
 Just add chord labels above lyrics in arbitrary place, don't think about what letter exactly it should be located.
 By default it aligns the chord label to the left, so it produces pretty results out-of-box.
-You can pass other alignments to `alignment` argument, or use the chords stright inside words.
+You can pass other alignments to `alignment` argument, or use the chords straight inside words.

 The command is _much_ simpler than chordx (of course, it is a trade-off):
 ```typst